 Set sail for a day of indoor adventure on the salty brine at St. Augustine Pirate & Treasure Museum.
 You can spend hours eyeing the authentic details of the treasures, maps and weapons at the pirate-themed attraction.

 The interactive parts of the museum have helped the experience earn its place on many St. Augustine travel guides.
 You can even embark on a scavenger hunt as you go through the museum to help uncover what the museum has to offer.

+The Oldest Wooden School House Historic Museum & Gardens is one of the most popular places to visit in St. Augustine, Florida.
 There’s a lot to learn at the Oldest Wooden School House Historic Museum & Gardens.
 Its essence of antiquity and historic nature make it the epitome of St. Augustine tourism.
 “An original American treasure,” the Old School was completed in the late 1700s.

 The professor will welcome you at the door as you start your self-guided journey through the Old School, its kitchen and its quaint gardens.
 You’ll even graduate from the tour with a keepsake diploma.

 A can’t-miss on our St. Augustine travel guide, the St. Augustine Lighthouse & Maritime Museum is the picturesque peak of the city that every local knows and loves.
 It’s a St. Augustine tourism hotspot for both first-timers, locals and seasoned visitors.
 Share a moment at the top of the working lighthouse with your travel companions to see one of the prettiest views the Ancient City has to offer.